Bill Shorten

-William Richard Shorten (born 12 May 1967) is an Australian former politician and trade unionist.
-He was the leader of the Australian Labor Party (ALP) and Leader of the Opposition from 2013 to 2019.
-He also served as a cabinet minister in the Gillard (2011–2013), Rudd (2013) and Albanese governments (2022–2025).
+William Richard Shorten (born 12 May 1967) is an Australian former politician and trade unionist who served as the leader of the Opposition and the leader of the Labor Party from 2013 to 2019, and served as a cabinet minister in the Gillard, Rudd and Albanese governments.

 Born in Melbourne, Shorten studied law at Monash University.
 He worked in politics and in law before becoming an organiser with the Australian Workers' Union (AWU) in 1994.
 He was elected state secretary of the Victorian Branch of the AWU in 1998 before becoming AWU national secretary in 2001.
 In this role, Shorten played a prominent role as a negotiator following the Beaconsfield Mine collapse in 2006, which first brought him to national prominence.

 Shorten was elected to the House of Representatives at the 2007 federal election, winning the seat of Maribyrnong, before being immediately appointed a Parliamentary Secretary.
 Following the 2010 election, he was promoted to the cabinet, serving first as Assistant Treasurer, then as Minister for Financial Services and Superannuation and Minister for Workplace Relations in Julia Gillard's government.
 After Kevin Rudd replaced Gillard as prime minister in June 2013, Shorten was briefly Minister for Education until the Labor Party's defeat at the 2013 election.
 During his time as a minister, Shorten was instrumental in the creation of the National Disability Insurance Scheme (NDIS).

 After Rudd retired from politics, Shorten won a leadership election in October 2013 against Anthony Albanese, and became leader of the Labor Party.
 He led Labor to a narrow loss at the 2016 election and then led Labor to an unexpected defeat at the 2019 election, after which he announced his resignation as leader, with Albanese being elected unopposed to replace him.
 Following Labor's victory at the 2022 election, Shorten was appointed as the Minister for Government Services and for the NDIS.
 Shorten is a senior figure within the Labor Right.
 He is considered a moderate member of the Labor Party.

 Shorten retired from politics in January 2025 in order to take up an appointment as vice-chancellor of the University of Canberra from February 2025.